🏈 Sydney, Australia

 By the 1930s Bondi was drawing not only local visitors but also people from elsewhere in Australia and overseas.
 Advertising at the time referred to Bondi Beach as the "Playground of the Pacific".

 Much of the residential development of Bondi Basin occurred during the 1920s in a period of rapid economic expansion following the restrictions of the First World War.
-Residential flat developments were popular at the time, and development focussed on areas with regular transport and potential for high return on investment.
-Today, Bondi’s housing stock reflects these beginnings.
-In the 2006 census, more than 70% of households in the Bondi area lived in a flat, unit or apartment, and a further 14% in semi-detached row or terrace housing.
+Today, Bondi's housing stock reflects these beginnings.
+In the 2006 census, more than 70% of households in the Bondi area lived in a flat, unit or apartment.

 The Bondi Pavilion was well utilised for about two decades after its opening.
-During the second world war, the first floor,was requisitioned by the American Red Cross and the U.S. military to become an officers' club.
+During the second world war, the first floor was requisitioned by the American Red Cross and the U.S. military to become an officers' club.
 After the war, dances were organised at the pavilion, and the proceeds went to disadvantaged Australian returned soldiers.
-In 1948 the pavilion obtained a liquor licence.

 Poster commissioned in 1929 by the council to promote Bondi

-Any visitor today can see that the pavilion is currently looking a little tired.
-On 12th December 2015 Waverley Council announced that it will be reborn in a $40 million revamp as a state-of-the-art theatre and events space around a series of palm tree-dotted gardens.
+On 12th December 2015 Waverley Council announced that the pavilion would be reborn in a $40 million revamp as a state-of-the-art theatre and events space around a series of palm tree-dotted gardens.
 Architects Tonkin Zulaikha Greer have been selected for the long-awaited upgrade.
-Waverley Council has set aside $14m over the next three years for the development.

-Bondi Beach was a working class suburb throughout most of the twentieth century with migrant people comprising the majority of the local population.
-Following World War II, Bondi Beach and the Eastern Suburbs became a popular with Jewish migrants from Poland, Russia, Hungary, Czechoslovakia and Germany.
+Bondi Beach was a working class suburb throughout most of the twentieth century.
+Following World War II, Bondi Beach and the Eastern Suburbs became popular with Jewish migrants from Poland, Russia, Hungary, Czechoslovakia and Germany.
 The area still has a number of synagogues and a kosher butcher.

 Bondi Beach Today

-In 2007, a major upgrade of Campbell Parade improved traffic flow and public transport access, enhancing the area’s accessibility and appeal.
+In 2007, a major upgrade of Campbell Parade improved traffic flow and public transport access.
 Bondi Beach now attracts over 2.2 million visitors each year, contributing more than $320 million to the NSW economy.

-The beach's cultural and social life is highlighted by events like the City to Surf, the largest running event in the world, which is held each year in August.
+The beach's cultural and social life is highlighted by events like the City to Surf — the largest running event in the world — held each year in August.
 The race attracts over 80,000 entrants who complete the 14 km run from the Sydney central business district to the beach.
 Notable other events include the Flickerfest short film festival, the Bondi Latin American Festival, Festival of the Winds, and Sculpture By The Sea.
-The Bondi Beach Markets, open every Sunday, open 10am to 4pm, offer a relaxed shopping experience featuring unique fashion, handmade goods, and fresh produce.
+The Bondi Beach Markets, open every Sunday 10am to 4pm, offer a relaxed shopping experience featuring unique fashion, handmade goods, and fresh produce.

 The Surf Lifesaving Movement

-The newly formed Bondi Club formed a Lines and Tackle Committee under club captain, Lyster Ormsby and Major John Bond (a Royal Australian Medical Corps officer and instructor) and S. Fullwood (Honorary Secretary).
-The committee immediately recommended replacing the existing life buoy ring with a cork filled life-jacket (sometimes known as the Ross Safety belt) and sought to improve the handling of the lines.
+The newly formed Bondi Club formed a Lines and Tackle Committee under club captain, Lyster Ormsby and Major John Bond (a Royal Australian Medical Corps officer and instructor).
+The committee immediately recommended replacing the existing life buoy ring with a cork-filled life-jacket and sought to improve the handling of the lines.

 Bondi Surf Life Saving Club, December 1906.
 Illustrating the newly modified reel and cork filled vest.

 This was powerfully reinforced by the dramatic events of "Black Sunday" at Bondi in 1938.
 Some 35,000 people were on the beach and a large group of lifesavers were about to start a surf race when three freak waves hit the beach, sweeping hundreds of people out to sea.
-Lifesavers rescued 300 people.
-The largest mass rescue in the history of surf bathing, it confirmed the place of the lifesaver in the national imagination.
+Lifesavers rescued 300 people — the largest mass rescue in the history of surf bathing.

 Australian surf carnivals further instilled this image.
 Particularly popular during the inter-War years and immediately after World War II, these displays of pageantry, discipline, strength and skill drew large crowds and even royal attention.
 A Royal Surf Carnival was held at Bondi Beach for Queen Elizabeth II during her 1954 tour of Australia.